-The fee for each CLEP exam is \$80.00, plus a separate nonrefundable service fee of \$25.00.
-There is a \$10.00 fee for optional essays.
+The fee for each CLEP exam is \$87.00, plus a separate nonrefundable service fee of \$25.00.
 You must pay separately for each exam you take.
 CLEP exams and optional essays are free for military personnel with proper ID (the Center's \$25 fee is still required).
 There is a \$25.00 charge for each Departmental Exam (Challenge Exam).
-In addition to the cost of taking the examinations, payment for recording hours earned through CLEP and Challenge Exams shall be assessed at the rate of one-half resident tuition per credit hour.
+In addition to the cost of taking the examinations, payment for recording hours earned through Challenge Exams shall be assessed at the rate of one-half resident tuition per credit hour.
+(This does not apply to CLEP Exams).
 The \$25.00 fee for Departmental Exams is applied to the overall payment for credit earned.
 Visit clep.collegeboard.org to see the CLEP informational bulletin for more details.
 (Fees are subject to change.)